MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm.

-For QR codes with sides between 5 cm and 10 cm in length, the device must be fairly close to detect the code, and it may take longer to detect the code.
+For QR codes with sides ranging from 5 cm to 10 cm, the device must be fairly close to detect the code.
+It may take longer to detect the code.

 The exact time to detect codes depends not only on the size of the QR codes, but how far you're away from the code.
 Moving closer to the code will help offset issues with size.

 ### Distance and angular position from the QR code

 The tracking cameras can only detect a certain level of detail.
 For small codes - < 10 cm along the sides - you must be fairly close.
-For a version 1 QR code varying from 10 cm to 25 cm wide, the minimum detection distance ranges from 0.15 meter to 0.5 meter.
+For a version 1 QR code varying from 10 cm to 25 cm in size, the minimum detection distance is between 0.15 meters to 0.5 meters.

 The detection distance for size increases linearly, but also depends on [supported QR version](#what-qr-code-versions-are-supported) or module size.
 The higher the version, the smaller the modules, which can only be detected from a closer position.
 You can also try micro-QR codes if you want the distance of detection to be longer.
 QR detection works with a range of angles += 45 deg to ensure we have proper resolution to detect the code.

 Other detection considerations:

-* QR codes on curved surfaces are not supported.
+* QR codes on curved surfaces aren’t supported.
 * In-plane orientation is supported.
 Out of plane should be <= +-45 looking straight on to have better detection.
 * The Physical size of the QR code should have modules of at least 2/3 pixels.
 Note: Higher versions of QR codes will have smaller modules.